Understanding 1099-K Forms: What You Need to Know

 Important: this is a payer reporting rule, not a “taxability” rule.
 Taxable income is still taxable even if you never receive a form.

-Change #2: The 1099-NEC / 1099-MISC $600 threshold increases for payments made after 12/31/2025
+Change 2: The 1099-NEC / 1099-MISC $600 threshold increases for payments made after 12/31/2025

 Starting with payments made in calendar year 2026 (forms you receive in January 2027), the $600 reporting threshold for many 1099-NEC and 1099-MISC items increases to $2,000.
+This change affects businesses that issue 1099s to vendors/contractors and also impacts recipients who are used to receiving forms at the $600 level.

 Payment cards (credit/debit), and/or